How to Talk About Your Weaknesses in a Job Interview

 - Make a List

-First, come to terms with that fact that having weaknesses is not always a bad thing; they can demonstrate that you have something to work towards, and something that you will accomplish.
+First, come to terms with that fact that having weaknesses is not always a bad thing; they can demonstrate that you have something to work toward, and something that you will accomplish.
 Think about some of your weak spots and make a list.
 If you have trouble doing this ask yourself questions regarding your previous work experiences:

 - What have I always struggled with?